runners4tme/hapibook/chapter-4.md

 }
 ```

-We are also allow to delete documents in the our destination collection.
+We are going to delete a destination using an id, thus the path for finding a single destination is '/destinations/{id}' and the method is DELETE, we will use the deleteDestination handler in this task.

 ```js
 const deleteDestination = {